Kumar20-21/Global-Fourier-Continuation/README.md

 # Global-Fourier-Continuation
 We present a method for global fourier continuation based on O.P.
 Bruno Paper in 2002 given https://doi.org/10.1006/jcph.2002.7023

-#We use singular value decomposition(SVD) library from numpy to solve for fourier Coefficeints.
+We use singular value decomposition(SVD) library from numpy to solve for fourier Coefficeints.

+# Note:
 The SVD_python_trial.py is the trail version of the code for the continuation which has been successfully corrected.
 The corrected file name: SVD_python_code.py